clarkevansteenderen/ThermalSampleR/README.md

 however, the gain in precision must be considered in light of the logistics, costs and ethics of testing additional specimens.

-## 4. Sample size assessments - Comparing 2 taxa
+## 4. Sample size assessments - Comparing two taxa

 `ThermalSampleR` also allows the user to estimate sample size adequacy for studies comparing the critical thermal limits across multiple groups